 - No artificial flavors, fillers, colors, no artificial anything is best.

 - Be aware of what one serving provides in terms of grams of protein.

 - Look for a single serving, travel or trial size before investing in a tub, as many protein powders are expensive

 Depending on your dietary preferences, there are many options for whey, egg white and plant-based protein powders.
 For whey-based we use Jay Robb, which is lactose free.
 Another whey-based powder is Tera’s Whey, organic and gluten-free.
 They also make a goat milk version.

-For plant-based, we have switched to Vega One.
+For plant-based, we have switched to either Naked Nutrition pea protein or Pure Food Company (new vanilla out around 2/2016).
 Another option is pure hemp powder.
-It has an earthy, different taste that may take getting used to.
-The spices and vanilla will help that.
+It has an earthy, different taste that may take getting used to though.
+I like hemp seeds better.